The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 A. I haven't really thought about it so deeply that this is the reason why I am not on social media.
 It's just something that I have been shying away from.
 I am happy being away from it.
 'Abhi tak gaadi chal rahi hain theek thak', (laughs).
 I don't need another platform to do PR or my publicity.
 That's fine.
 Maybe tomorrow I will be on social media.
 But today, I am happy staying away from it.

-Q. But you are aware about the happenings in the film industry right?
+Q. But you are aware of the happenings in the film industry right?

 A. Yes.
 I am also a very big Hindi film industry fan.
 I always want to know what kind of films are being made.
-I am a fan of lot of actors and really admire their work.
+I am a fan of a lot of actors and really admire their work.
 As much as you want to see any actor's profile on Instagram, I am also a stalker on Instagram.
 I have an account on Instagram which nobody knows.
 I don't post pictures there but I know what's happening around.

 Q. Your father is very active on social media.
 Does he never encourage you to join too or tell you what's written about you?

 A. Never.
-Most of the times when he tweets something, when my mother feel he might fall in trouble, she messages or calls me up late night saying 'Look what's he has done now and he's already gone to sleep.
+Most of the times when he tweets something, when my mother feels he might fall in trouble, she messages or calls me up late night saying 'Look what's he has done now and he's already gone to sleep.
 He has two drinks down and said something.'
 She then lectures him.
 But yaar, he is an honest guy.
 He doesn't keep anything censored.
 If he feels about something, he will say it.
 He is not doing it for publicity or impact.
 He actually feels it and then impulsively writes it.
 There are very few people like this in the industry.
 Most of the people are just trying to portray a very different, cosmetic, nice person image of themselves.
 But my father is really brave in that sense.
 He understands that people may hate him for his opinion, but he has an opinion and wants to exercise it like any citizen of this country.

 'The Khans Have Been A Huge Influence On My Work'